iainwh/penetration_testing/README.md

 Bigthank's to happyjoke_lib@z-lib.onion that purchase & email us. <br>
 Bigthank's to gorge.stefano@outlook.com that purchase & email us. <br>
 Bigthank's to maria.stephan@pm.me that purchase & email us. <br>
+Bigthank's to jacobstephany@outlook.com that purchase & email us. <br>
+Bigthank's to markjoes5@yahoo.com that purchase & email us. <br>

 #### Oysten tell me that "In the near future, a robot will be built for this repository" (Great Job!)